carlos-menezes/caravan/README.md

 - [ConsoleTransport](./packages/transport-console): a transport that logs to the console with optional pretty printing.
 - [FileTransport](./packages/transport-file): a transport that logs to a file.
 - [DatadogTransport](./packages/transport-datadog): a transport that logs to Datadog.
+- [BetterStackTransport](./packages/transport-betterstack): a transport that logs to BetterStack.

 ## Features